Veda Louise Reed: Career

-From in 1971 to 1976, Reed exhibited six different exhibitions at the Southwestern at Memphis, Great Expectations, and the Michelson Gallery in Washington, D.C.
-From 1980-1989, she exhibited at the Brooks Museum of Art and Alice Bingham Galleries in Memphis.
+From 1971 to 1976, Reed exhibited six different exhibitions at the Southwestern at Memphis, Great Expectations, and the Michelson Gallery in Washington, D.C.
+From 1980 to 1989, she exhibited at the Brooks Museum of Art and Alice Bingham Galleries in Memphis.
 Reed also initiated annual trips out West during this time.
-From 1991-1995, Reed exhibited at the Bingham Kurts Gallery in Memphis and in 1995, she retired from her teaching position at her alma mater.
+From 1991 to 1995, Reed exhibited at the Bingham Kurts Gallery in Memphis and in 1995, she retired from her teaching position at her alma mater.
 In 1996, Reed exhibited with her former teacher, Burton Callicott, and she earned two awards: the Tennessee Governor’s Award in the Arts and the Benjamin Goodman Faculty Travel Award from the Memphis College of Art.

 In 1998 and 1999, she exhibited at the Tennessee State Museum and the Ledbetter Lusk Gallery, respectively.
-From 2001-2016, she exhibited six times at the David Lusk Gallery in Memphis.
+From 2001 to 2016, she exhibited six times at the David Lusk Gallery in Memphis.
 In 2016, Reed produced a video in conjunction with the Brooks Museum about her stencil on canvas art formation process.

-Reed is still working in Memphis and is expected to open a solo exhibition at the David Lusk Gallery in 2019.
+Reed was still working in Memphis and expected to open a solo exhibition at the David Lusk Gallery in 2019.